Ashar-Seif/Shazam-imitation-Voice-Recognition/README.md

 3- Hashing the extracted data with a Perceptual Hashing Algorithm.

-4- A test Song is given to the application with extraction of its Hash the matches are found.</n>
+4- A test Song is given to the application with extraction of its Hash the matches are found.

-5- Matching percentages are calculated according to a distance Hamming function.</n>
+5- Matching percentages are calculated according to a distance Hamming function.

-6- A testing mechanism is implemented by mixing two Audio files then this mix is given to the application to find it's matches in the database.</n>
+6- A testing mechanism is implemented by mixing two Audio files then this mix is given to the application to find it's matches in the database.